facebook/react-native/docs/RunningOnDeviceAndroid.md

 Seeing **device** in the right column means the device is connected.
 Android - go figure :) You must have **only one device connected**.

-Now you can use `react-native run-android` to install and lauch your app on the device.
+Now you can use `react-native run-android` to install and launch your app on the device.

 ## Accessing development server from device